Access Free Vermont Criminal & Arrest Records

 However, the docket number will need to be known.
 Contact the courthouse directly to find out if they have terminals that can be used.

 The table below provides the addresses and telephone contacts for all county courthouses in Vermont as a resource in addition to the link above.
-This table makes it easier to quickly find information needed.
+This table makes it easier to quickly find the information needed:

 County County Courthouse Address Phone Number